adamhatton/pp1-wedding-band/README.md

 **As a returning visitor, I want to easily be able to access the contact page**
 -	The same points that apply to the first time visitor user story about contacting the band also apply here

+### Validation and Manual Testing

+The steps taken for validation and manual testing have been summarised below, but a document with full details and screenshots can be found here.

+- Each page of the website was run through the [W3C HTML validator](https://validator.w3.org/).
+Initially one error was found, but this was fixed (see bugs section).
+After rerunning the pages through, no errors were found.
+- The website was run through the [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/) and no errors were found
+- Each page of the website was run through the [a11y Contrast Checker](https://color.a11y.com/) and no errors were found
+- Each page of the website was run through [Lighthouse](https://developers.google.com/web/tools/lighthouse) to analyse the performance, accessibility, best practices and SEO of the site.
+All results were 90+ (apart from the performance of the mobile version of the home page which returned 89.
+All measures to reduce the filesizes on this page had been taken so I decided to leave it due to it being so close to 90)

+The following checks were made on a desktop using 3 separate browsers: Chrome, Edge and Firefox.
+The checks were also replicated on a Samsung Galaxy s21 (apart from checking hover over effects, and responsive breakpoints):
+- Internal links on each page were manually checked to ensure they were not broken and went to the correct page.
+- External links on each page were manually checked to ensure they were not broken, went to the correct page, and opened in a new tab.
+- Hover over effects for all relevant elements were checked on each page to ensure they were working
+- Responsive design was checked on each page to ensure that the relevant breakpoints were being hit
+- The video on "The Band" page was tested to ensure it was not auto-playing and to ensure the controls worked
+- The form on the "Enquire" page was tested to ensure each field displayed the focus styling when selected, and accepted input
+- The form was also tested to ensure the submit button would not work until all required fields were populated

+An excel document containing the test data can be seen in the separate testing file (as linked above).

+## Bugs

+## Deployment

+## Credits/Resources